muneer78/muneer78.github.io/_private/2023-09-04-oop-leaves-and-her-kids-are-raised-by-a-wolfpack.md

 ---
 date: 2023-09-04
-title: OOP Leaves And Her Kids Are Raised By A Wolfpack
+title: OOP leaves and her kids are raised by a wolfpack
 tags: stories
 layout: post
 ---